 A skilled and knowledgeable patent prosecution attorney from Thompson Patent Law can give you sound legal advice about which option might be best in your particular case and can then guide you through the process as quickly and painlessly as possible.
 Call Thompson Patent Law today at (512) 649-1046 and get the protection you need for your intellectual property before someone beats you to it.

 How Do I Know if My Idea or Invention has Already Been Patented by Someone Else?

 One of the most important steps early in the patent preparation process is to determine that your idea or invention is truly “new or novel,” that someone else hasn’t already patented an idea similar to or the same as yours, and that your patent application passes the test of non-obviousness.
-This is accomplished by conducting a patent search (or patentability search), which seeks out any publicly-available documents, called “prior art,” to determine that your idea or invention is different enough from any other patented ideas or inventions and that your subject matter is not the next logical step in a process that has already been patented (the non-obviousness test).
-Conducting a patent search can be a tedious and detail-oriented task.
-Let one of our accomplished patent attorneys help you with the process.
-Call Thompson Patent Law today at (512) 649-1046.
+We accomplish this, in part, by conducting a prior art search (or patentability search), which seeks out any publicly-available documents, called “prior art,” to determine that your idea or invention is different enough from any other patented ideas or inventions and that your subject matter is not the next logical step in a process that has already been patented (the non-obviousness test).
+Conducting a patent search is an exceptionally detail-oriented task and calls for expert judgment in almost every case.
+Without the benefit of an expert who knows how to correctly handle legal questions of obviousness, inventors take expensive and unnecessary risks when they decide whether or not to file for a patent.
+Let one of our accomplished patent experts help you with the process.

 Is it Worth It to Hire a Patent Preparation Attorney?

-Preparing to file for a patent application requires a lot of research and time.
+Preparing to file for a patent application requires excellent research, experience, judgment, and time.
 If you are not well-versed in the laws and regulations surrounding the granting of patents, you may miss steps that put your patent application in jeopardy.
 You need to protect your great idea and invention before someone copies it.
 The knowledge and experience of a licensed patent attorney can help put you on the road to success.